Rail trail: Australia

-The development of rail trails in southeastern Australia can be traced to the gold rushes of the second half of the 19th century.
+The development of rail trails in south-eastern Australia can be traced to the gold rushes of the second half of the 19th century.
 Dozens of rail lines sprang up, aided by the overly enthusiastic "Octopus Act", but soon became unprofitable as the gold ran out, leading to a decreased demand for timber in turn.
 Decades later, these easements found a new use as tourist drawcards, once converted to rail trails.
 Dozens exist in some form, like the 37 km Port Fairy to Warrnambool Rail Trail, but only a few – such as the 95 km Murray to the Mountains Rail Trail — have been fully developed.
-Progress is frequently hampered by trestle bridges in unsafe condition, easements that have been sold off to farmers, and lack of funds.
-Funding is typically contributed in roughly equal parts from federal, state, and local governments, with voluntary labour and in kind donations contributed by local groups.
+Progress is frequently hampered by trestle bridges in unsafe condition, easements that have been sold off to farmers, and a lack of funds.
+Funding is typically contributed in roughly equal parts from federal, state and local governments, with voluntary labour and in-kind donations contributed by local groups.

-The latest addition to the Rail Trail scene in Victoria is The Great Victorian Rail Trail which is the longest rail trail in Victoria covering 134 km.
+The latest addition to the Rail Trail scene in Victoria is The Great Victorian Rail Trail which is the longest rail trail in the state, covering 134 km.
 It has become popular with tourists as it meanders through steep valleys and open farm country.
 The Rail Trails Australia website is a good source of local information about trails in Australia.